zaritskylab/TNBC-SPATIAL-CHROMATIN-COMPACTION/README.md

 ### Download

 Download the dataset from [BioImage Archive](https://doi.org/10.6019/S-BIAD2418) to your local machine.
-After downloading, make sure you set the required input data directory specified in [config/const.py](config/const.py) by the `DATA_DIR` variable to where the data resides on your local machine.
+After downloading, make sure you set the required input data directory specified in [config/const.py](config/const.py) by the `DATA_DIR` variable to where the data is stored on your local machine.
 Any data related computational outputs (segmentations, segmentations_after_qc) will also be saved in this dir if you decide to run their code.

 ```python
 DATA_DIR = "PATH-TO-THE-DATA"